-Behold our list of the best Linux games available to install as Snap apps for free, from the official Snapcraft store.
+Below is our list of the best Linux games available to install as Snap apps from the official Snapcraft store.

 There are no PPAs, no shady repos, and no

-tar.gz bundles to grapple with here, just 7 standout games packaged in the sandboxed Snap app format.
+tar.gz bundles to grapple with here, just 7 top games packaged in the simple-to-use sandboxed Snap app format.

-And while this list lacks the latest AAA blockbuster Linux game releases it offers plenty of awesomely open source titles that are just as good!
+Although this list is a touch light on the latest AAA blockbuster game releases it packs in plenty of awesomely open source titles that are just as entertaining!

 1. Live for Speed